akorach/modern-cpp-features/CPP17.md

 ### Splicing for maps and sets
-Moving nodes and merging containers without the overhead of expensive copies, moves, or heap allocations/deallocations.
+It is now possible to move nodes and merge containers without the overhead of expensive copies, moves, or heap allocations and deallocations.

+After Herb Sutter:

+*You will now be able to directly move internal nodes from one node-based container directly into another container of the same type.
+Why is that important?
+Because it guarantees no memory allocation overhead, no copying of keys or values, and even no exceptions if the container’s comparison function doesn’t throw.*

 Moving elements from one map to another:
 ```c++